 - Spring/Summer: You can serve it chilled with fresh berries or over frozen banana “nice cream”

-- Holiday Mode: Add peppermint extract and candy cane bits on top
+- Holiday Mode: Add peppermint extract and candy cane bits on top.
+BTW, you can also try this starbucks peppermint white chocolate mocha recipe as inspiration for peppermint flavors.

 Flavor Variations to Try (To Avoid Repeating the Same Taste)